annargrs/annargrs.github.io/_pages/lab.md

 {% capture notice-2 %}
 **Logistics:**
 - Generally, to be enrolled in the Ph.D. school in Denmark, you need to have a Master's degree.
-The only possible exception at ITU is candidates who have 180 ECTS points from their B.Sc. program plus 1 year of master's level studies of 60 ECTS points (a total of 240 ECTS points).
-Such candidates would generally need to start by spending a year to finish their Master's degree, at a lower salary.
+The only possible exception at ITU is candidates who have 180 ECTS points from their B.Sc. program plus 60 ECTS points of master's level studies (a total of 240 ECTS points).
+Such candidates would need to start by spending a year to finish their Master's degree, and they would receive a significantly lower salary for two years.
 - The PhD in Denmark is fixed-term (3 years).
 It is possible to take breaks to go on internships.
-- The Danish visa process for non-EU citizens usually takes about 3 months (after you receive and accept the offer).
+- Non-EU candidates will need to receive a visa before the start of the studies, which usually takes about 3 months (after you receive and accept the offer).
 - You *don't* have to learn Danish, either for professional or everyday life.
 {% endcapture %}